danielbond01/github-scraps/README.md

 ## Features

-- Automatic issue creation from code comments
+- Automatic issue creation from code comments using the [ISSUE] pattern
-- Automatic gist creation and management
 - Support for multiple comment types
 - Seamless integration with GitHub repositories
+- (COMING SOON) Keep track of similar or replicated code across your codebases using [SCRAPS] which you can copy and paste into your new projects

 ## Installation